 Is the LSAT required for Australian university law programs?

-Monash University Law School will also accept the LSAT, but it is not required.
+Of the OzTREKK-represented law degrees, only Monash University Law School will accept the LSAT, but it is not required.
 Depending on your GPA, submitting a strong LSAT can make your application more competitive.

 Undergraduate Bachelor of Laws programs do not require the LSAT.

-Will my Australian law degree be recognized here in Canada?
+Will my Australian law degree be recognized in Canada?

 Graduate qualifications in law from Australian universities are recognized internationally.
 The basic process when returning to Canada and meeting the requirements to practice as a lawyer is as follows: